Apr 23, 2024

 • Overall goals: Consider long-term goals, including plans for expansion, the need for interoperability with other systems, and improving patient engagement through your billing processes.

-For example, if you’re at a multi-speciality clinic, you’ll likely require a more robust solution with more advanced features.
+For example, if you’re at a multi-specialty clinic, you’ll likely require a more robust solution with more advanced features.
 But if you’re running a small, single-specialty practice, you’ll want something more simple and straightforward.

 Once you have a clear picture of your practice’s needs, you can then start comparing different software platforms.
 As you’re comparing various solutions, you’ll want to keep the following in mind: